awslabs/assisted-log-enabler-for-aws/README.md

                         multi_account, You must have the associated
                         CloudFormation template deployed as a StackSet.
 See the README file for more details.
-  --bucket BUCKET       Specify an S3 bucket name that you want Assisted Log
+  --bucket BUCKET       Specify the name of a pre-existing S3 bucket that you
-                        Enabler to store logs in.
+                        want Assisted Log Enabler to store logs in.
 Otherwise, a new S3 bucket will be created (default).
 Only used for Amazon VPC Flow Logs, Amazon Route 53 Resolver Query Logs, and AWS CloudTrail logs.
 WARNING: For multi_account, this will replace the bucket policy.
                         For single_account, this may add statements to the bucket policy.
+  --include_accounts ACCOUNT_NUMBERS
+                        Specify a comma separated list of AWS account numbers to INCLUDE for multi_account mode.
+  --exclude_accounts ACCOUNT_NUMBERS
+                        Specify a comma separated list of AWS account numbers to EXCLUDE for multi_account mode.

 Single & Multi Account Options:
   Use these flags to choose which services you want to turn logging on for.